Rate this page:

 Copy URL

-To check if a certain phone number or a username matches any rule's pattern, click Testing tools at the top right corner, and choose Rule checker.
+To verify if a specific phone number or username aligns with any rule’s pattern, navigate to the Testing tools section at the top right corner and select Rule checker.

 Rule checker

-Additionally, you can use the integrated Softphone to make calls to your applications.
-To use it, click Testing tools at the top right corner, and choose Softphone.
-To make calls via the softphone, you need to authorize with the username and password.
+Furthermore, you can utilize the integrated Softphone to initiate calls to your applications.
+To access the Softphone, click Testing tools at the top right corner and select Softphone.
+To make calls through the Softphone, you need to authorize with the username and password.

 Launching a routing rule